-China’s goals are becoming more international as its size and influence grows.
+China’s goals are becoming even more globally ambitious as its size and influence grows.

-Having already taken over the title of world’s largest economy in terms of purchasing power parity, this trend will likely continue.
+Having already taken the title of world’s largest economy in terms of purchasing power parity, this trend will almost surely continue into the 2020s.

-Right now, their ambitions focus on three main areas: its currency, role in the global economy, and outbound foreign investment.
+Right now, China is focusing on three main areas: its currency, role in the global economy, and outbound foreign investment.

-That’s because a large amount of Chinese capital and knowledge is going toward developing these rapidly growing nations.
+However, China will almost certainly affect frontier markets more than anywhere else.
+That’s because a huge amount of Chinese capital and knowledge now goes toward developing these rapidly growing nations.

 The Yuan Goes International